 - To restore a better breast shape following pregnancy & breastfeeding.
 Pregnancy can bring some unwelcome changes to the breasts, often leaving them stretched and sagging.
 A breast lift, with or without implants, can help undo these changes and restore a more aesthetically pleasing appearance.

 - To improve breast contour after significant weight loss.
 Losing weight often means losing breast volume.
-A breast lift can help restore a more proportional, youthful breast shape by removing excess skin.

 There are a couple of questions you can ask yourself to get a general idea about how a breast lift might help improve your breast shape.